data61/PSL/MiLkMaId/README.md

          where `c` is the innermost constant defined with `fun`.
 - [ ] 3.
 If one uses `bla.induct` rule and `bla.inducts` conclusion has `n` arguemnts in the uncurried form,
          he/she should specify `n` variables to which the induct method should apply induction on.
-         And these arguements should be just variables and they also should be arguements of `bla`
+         And these arguements should not only just variables and they also should be arguements of `bla`.
 - [ ] 4.
 If the first sub-goal involves a meta-implication and terms of types that are defined with the `datatype` keyword in the conclusion of the meta-implication, one should apply induction on the term that has a type defined with the `datatype` keyword.